testcara/konflux-banner/README.md

 ## ✅ How It Works

-1. **Cluster-Specific Banner Configuration Paths**
+1. **Cluster-Specific Banner Files (User-Facing)**

-   For each cluster, a ConfigMap named 'konflux-banner-config' is generated via Kustomize.
-   This ConfigMap only contains a single bannerPath key, which points to the actual banner content file (e.g., `https://raw.githubusercontent.com/testcara/konflux-banner/main/clusters/production/stone-prod-p01.yaml`).
-   The path is defined in configMapGenerator using a per-cluster environment file, and each cluster has its own configuration.

-2. **Displaying Banners**
+    Each cluster has its own banner file located in the ```clusters/``` directory (e.g., clusters/production/stone-prod-p01.yaml).
+    These files are symbolic links pointing to the actual content files maintained under the ```deploy/``` directory, so that users can edit banner content easily without interacting with infrastructure configuration.

+2. **Kustomize-Based Resource Configuration**

+    The ```deploy/``` directory is the source of truth and contains the actual banner YAML files as well as Kustomize configurations used to generate Kubernetes ConfigMaps.
+    Each cluster has its own Kustomize overlay or configuration under deploy/, and ArgoCD apps are set up per cluster to monitor the corresponding Kustomize output.
+    When banner content changes (even through symbolic links), ArgoCD detects the updates and triggers a sync, generating a new ConfigMap for the cluster.

+3. **Displaying Banners in the UI**

-   The frontend polls the generated ConfigMap, read the content from the bannerPath then displays the relevant banner to users based on the configured `startTime` and `endTime` times.
+    The Konflux frontend continuously polls the ConfigMap deployed in the cluster.
+    It reads and displays the banner content based on the configured startTime and endTime.
-   If the `startTime` and `endTime` times are not set, the banner would be shown immediately and never disapper.
+    If these fields are omitted, the banner is shown immediately and remains visible until updated or removed.

-3. **No Infra Deployment Required**

-   Once bannerPath is set via a one-time infra PR, banner updates **require no deployment**.
-   Simply modify the banner YAML here and merge the PR — the frontend will pick it up automatically.
+4. **Seamless Workflow for Users**

+    Users only need to modify the banner YAMLs in the clusters/ directory.
+    Behind the scenes, the changes are propagated via symbolic links to the deploy/ directory, where they are picked up by ArgoCD.
+    No infra knowledge or deployment steps are required from the user — banner updates are reflected in the UI automatically and in real time after a simple PR merge.

 ## 🔎 YAML Validation

-All banner YAML files under `clusters/` are validated to ensure correctness and safety.
+All banner YAML files under the clusters/ directory are validated to ensure correctness, consistency, and safety before being accepted.

 Validation includes:

-- File extension check — Only `.yaml` is allowed (no `.yml`)
+- File type check — Only .yaml files are allowed (no .yml or other formats)
-- Schema validation — Validates required fields and types against a JSON schema
+- Schema validation — Ensures each banner file contains all required fields and correct types, based on a predefined JSON schema
-- Content safety — Ensures `summary` and `details` do not include unsafe content
+- Content safety — Verifies that summary and details fields do not contain unsafe or unsupported content
+- Symlink enforcement — Each file under clusters/ must be a symbolic link pointing to a corresponding file under deploy/; direct (non-symlink) YAML files are not allowed
+- Kustomize build validation — Ensures all Kustomize configurations under deploy/ can be successfully built using kustomize build, producing valid Kubernetes manifests

+These validations help maintain consistency across clusters, prevent misconfiguration, and ensure that ArgoCD can successfully pick up and sync banner updates.

 ### CI Validation (GitHub Actions)